intel/bigfeat/README.md

-# **Big-Feat: Feature Engineering Framework**
+# `bigFEAT` : A Feature Engineering Framework for e-Commerce Clicklogs

 <div align="justify">
-This repository contains Big-feat, a feature engineering framework that closely captures the scale, data types, and query workloads of feature engineering pipelines at various large-scale companies.<br />
+This repository contains bigFEAT, a feature engineering framework that closely captures the scale, data types, and query workloads of feature engineering pipelines at various large-scale companies.<br />
 <br />
 We narrow the scope to the e-Commerce scenario in TPC-DS and introduce User Browser History so that our data generator can produce the interaction between features and user-behaviors within a user-session on a sequential